 The purpose of this amendment is to [consider designation of] designate historic resources in the Damascus-Goshen Area.
 The amendment [recommends designation of 23] designates 19 individual historic sites and one historic district on the Master Plan for Historic Preservation, recommends the removal of [32] 34 individual historic resources and one historic district from the Locational Atlas and Index of Historic Sites, [and] recommends the retention of [one] 4 historic [resource] resources on the Locational Atlas.
+Three sites recommended by the Planning Board place one resource on the Locational Atlas.
 Three sites recommended by the Planning Board for designation were not recommended by the Council for placement on the Locational Atlas and